Anthony-Gambale/Deep-Learning-Framework/README.md

 # Deep-Learning-Framework
 A deep learning framework, made from scratch in python.

+Diagram overview of the network structure:
 ![image](https://github.com/Anthony-Gambale/Deep-Learning-Framework/blob/main/framework/diagram.png)

 ## Introduction

-My goal with this project is to combine my knowledge of calculus/matrices with my knowledge of the feedforward function in neural networks, to learn the concept of backpropagation.
+My goal with this project is to learn the concept of backpropagation.
+I am already familiar with neural network feedforward, as well as basic calculus and linear algebra, so backpropagation is the next big challenge for me to tackle.
+My final goal is to implement it in this project.

-I will also make the model scalable to any size, so that this program could potentially be used as an API for a real project.
+I will also make the model scalable to any size, so that this program could potentially be used as a tool for real data analysis.

 Also, I am going to challenge myself to program the entire thing without reading the example code in Michael Nielsen's book.
 Instead, I'm going to study the algorithms conceptually, and try to implement them 'freestyle.'
 This is because I want to make sure I'm properly learning the concepts, rather than mindlessly plagiarising.